ekaterinailin/AltaiPony/paper.md

 all layers of a star’s atmosphere, and enhance the overall stellar brightness by up to orders of magnitude within minutes.
-We observe them as distinct signatures in the light curves $-$ repeated measurements of stellar brightness over uninterrupted periods of time $-$ of most stars.
+We observe them as distinct signatures in the light curves $-$ repeated measurements of stellar brightness over uninterrupted periods of time $-$ of most solar-type and low-mass stars.
 Their rates and energies provide unique insights to the nature of the stars that produce them.

 Space missions like Kepler [@koch2010], K2 [@howell2014], and TESS [@ricker2014] have
- collected light curves of hundreds of thousands of stars, for time spans ranging several weeks to multiple years, and continue to gather high-cadence, high-precision data.
-In response to the steady growth of this scientific treasury, and to aid astronomers who require accurately characterized flare samples for their research, we developed `AltaiPony`. `AltaiPony` is a toolbox for statistical flares studies on photometric time series from these missions, including flare search and characterization, injection-recovery diagnostics, and statistical analysis of flare frequency distributions along with extensive documentation and Jupyter-based tutorials.
+ collected light curves of tens of thousands of flaring stars, for timespans ranging from several weeks to multiple years.
+As TESS continues to gather high-cadence data, we developed `AltaiPony` to aid astronomers who require accurately characterized flare samples for their research.
+`AltaiPony` is a toolbox for statistical flares studies on photometric time series from these missions, including flare search and characterization, injection-recovery diagnostics, and statistical analysis of flare frequency distributions along with extensive documentation and Jupyter-based tutorials.